therealplato/muid/README.md

 #My Unique ID

 This tool generates unique ids similar to uuidv1 (based on timestamp and generator machine id).

+Uniqueness depends on two factors:
+  - The muid binary may never see the same system clock time twice
-Uniqueness depends on two factors: The system running `muid` must have a correct system clock; More than one muid binary may not be running simultaneously with the same machineid.
+  - More than one muid binary may not be running simultaneously with the same machineid.

 Machine ID's may be randomly chosen when the muid generator container is created, or a MAC address may be used.